The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Spectral analysis

 In addition to the {\tt vnei} model presented above, we also {modeled the global spectra of SNR 1987A spectra with } a plane-parallel shock model \citep[][described by the {\tt vpshock} model in XSPEC]{2001ApJ...548..820B}.
 This model describes the X-ray emission from the hot gas heated by a plane-parallel shock with a constant post-shock temperature.
 It differs from the {\tt vnei} model in its linear distribution of the ionization parameter $\tau$ versus emission measure, {instead of assuming a single ionisation parameter.} {The NEI plasma in the {\tt vpshock} model is} characterized by a lower limit $\tau_{\rm l}=n_{\rm e}t_{\rm l}$ at the shock front and an upper limit $\tau_{\rm u}=n_{\rm e}t_{\rm u}$ for the earliest shocked gas.
 We fixed $\tau_{\rm l}$ at zero {and let} $\tau_{\rm u}$ vary freely.
 Other parameters were set {in} the same way as those in the {\tt vnei} model.

 We {find} that the two-temperature {\tt vpshock} model fits the data better, which is indicated by an average drop of the reduced chi-square $\Delta\chi^2_{\rm r}\sim0.07$.
 This suggested that the single ionization state scenario in {\tt vnei} model is over-simplified, while the plane-parallel shock model better represents the actual conditions.
-However, the best-fit values of the parameters show no significant {discrepancy} from those in the {\tt vnei} fitting, except for {the values of }$\tau_{\rm u}$, which are typically one order of magnitude higher than the average $\tau$ given by the {\tt vnei} fitting (Table \ref{tab:2-T pshock}).
-This is not surprising given the different physical meanings of $\tau$ and $\tau_{\rm u}$, which imply that $\tau < \tau_{\rm u}$.
+However, the best-fit values of the parameters show no significant {discrepancy} from those in the {\tt vnei} fitting, except for {the values of }$\tau_{\rm u}$, which are typically one order of magnitude higher than the average $\tau$ given by the {\tt vnei} fitting (Table \ref{tab:2-T pshock_nH}). {We further discuss the physical implications of the difference between $\tau$ and $\tau_{\rm u}$ in Section \ref{sec:ave_pro}}